lacopf/Reggie/README.md

 - User should be able to export projects into different file format

 Should
-- Program should function on hardware capable of running Ubuntu 13.04
+- Program should function on hardware capable of running Ubuntu 13.10
 - User should be able to create custom templates
 - Bugs in software should be rare or nonexistent
 - Program will not be installable, but will be standalone

 Could
 - Response time should be fast
-- Graphics should appear aesthetically pleasing
+- Graphics could appear aesthetically pleasing

 Will Not
 - Import text files into graph format